postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 ![add Opsgenie API key](https://assets.postman.com/postman-docs/opsgenie-run-log.jpg)

-## Incidents on VictorOps
+## Incidents on Opsgenie

+An alert on Opsgenie consists of the following information below:

+* Description of failing tests - Exact failures in the test script written in Postman
+* Number of failed tests
+* Number of passed tests
+* Number of errors ( errors occur when we are not able to fetch response from your API )
+* Response time

-An alert on Opsgenie consists of the basic information of which monitor failed, with the number of errors and failed tests.
-It also provides a direct link to the failing monitor.
-This integration automatically acknowledges a triggered incident if the subsequent run succeeds.
+It will also provide a direct link to the failing monitor.

+This integration automatically closes a triggered alert if the subsequent run succeeds.
+All failures from the same monitor are grouped under the a single Opsgenie alert.

 When there is an alert on Postman, you will also see one on your Opsgenie console.